D3SOX/vencord-userplugins/README.md

 If you don't know how to install userplugins in the first place please see the manual [Vencord installation guide](https://github.com/Vendicated/Vencord/blob/main/docs/1_INSTALLING.md).
 If using Vesktop specify the location in Vesktop settings instead of running `pnpm inject`

-Clone the repository inside your Vencord `src/userplugins` folder
+Clone the repository inside your Vencord `src/userplugins` folder (create the folder if it doesn't exist)
 ```bash
 cd Vencord/src/userplugins
 git clone https://github.com/D3SOX/vencord-userplugins D3SOX-userplugins